plackyhacker/plackyhacker.github.io/shellcodez/arch.md

 Two registers of note are **esp**; the extended stack pointer and **ebp**; the extended base pointer.
 These will be discussed in the stack section.

 Most people that have done any sort of buffer overflow study will know what the **eip** pointer is.
-It is the extended instruction pointer, and points at the address of thext instruction to be executed.
+It is the extended instruction pointer, and points at the address of the next instruction to be executed.

 ## Flags